Subamprasad/car-price-prediction/README.md

 A simple and intuitive web-based car price prediction application built with HTML, CSS, and JavaScript.

+used a Direct Link to see Car Price Prediction ML Model - file:///C:/Users/subam/car-price-prediction-main/car_price_prediction.html
-link to Predicted a car price - file:///C:/Users/subam/car-price-prediction-main/car_price_prediction.html Try this :)
+Try this :)

 ## 📋 Overview